 Lindsey Kneuven is the head of social impact at Pluralsight.
 In her role, Lindsey leads all global philanthropic initiatives, implementing strategies that align Pluralsight’s product, culture, community, people and brand to make a meaningful impact on the way the world learns.
 Prior to joining Pluralsight, Lindsey served as the chief impact officer at Cotopaxi.
 Lindsey also held senior positions at several notable nonprofit and private organizations, including Salesforce.com Foundation, Silicon Valley Community Foundation and Nuru International.
 Lindsey was awarded the Leigh Stillwell Award for Excellence, recognized by Utah Business as one of 30 Women to Watch and listed by the Community Foundation of Utah as an Enlightened 50.
 Most recently, she was awarded a 2017 Women in Tech Award for her inspiration in the technology community.

-Brandon Peay is the SVP of Strategy and Business Operations at Pluralsight.
+Brandon Peay is the Chief Strategy and Operations Officer at Pluralsight.
 Brandon joined Pluralsight in December 2014 as Head of Corp Dev and FP&A and moved into the role of Chief of Staff to the CEO in June 2015.
 He accepted his current position in April 2017.
 Brandon is passionate about Pluralsight’s mission of creating progress through technology that lifts the human condition.

 CEO and Advisory Board Chair